The Hits (radio station): Current playlist

-Since 2014, the network has had a hot adult contemporary playlist mostly from the 2000s and 2010s.
-It used the tagline "All the Hits, All the Time" in 2014, followed by "All Your Favourite Hits" in 2015 then "90's Till Now" from 2016.
-Many of its tracks are from top 40 stars, like Coldplay, Taylor Swift, Ed Sheeran, Sam Smith and Bruno Mars.

-Today, The Hits is known as playing "All The Hits You Know And Love" with a broader playlist from the 80’s to today.
+From 2014 to 2026, the network has had an hot adult contemporary playlist between the 1980s and the 21st century.
+It used the tagline "All the Hits, All the Time" in 2014, followed by "All Your Favourite Hits" in 2015 then "90's Till Now" from 2016 and "All The Hits You Know And Love" from 2022 to 2026.

-The network plays a range of New Zealand music, giving promotion and airtime to Brooke Fraser, Benny Tipene, Lorde, and Avalanche City.
-However, it has been criticised for giving most of its airtime to American music.
+Since mid-2026, 1980s music on The Hits was dropped to become the station that plays "90's 'til Now", with a strong focus on music from the 21st century and the current tagline "Love The Hits".
+Many of its tracks are from top 40 stars, like Coldplay, Taylor Swift, Ed Sheeran, Sam Smith, Pink, Olivia Dean, and Bruno Mars.

 Programming

-The Hits run a standard breakfast, daytime, drive and night schedule with breakfast running between 6:00 am and 9:00 am daytime programming between 9:00 am and 3:00 pm, drive show between 3:00 pm and 7:00 pm and a 7:00 pm to midnight night show.
+The Hits run a standard breakfast, daytime, drive and night schedule with breakfast running between 6:00 am and 10:00 am daytime programming between 10:00 am and 3:00 pm, drive show between 3:00 pm and 7:00 pm and a 7:00 pm to midnight night show.
 The network broadcasts music, commentary and celebrity interviews.
 Some hosts have also carried out on-air stunts or recorded parody songs.

 Breakfast

 Jono Pryor, Ben Boyce and Megan Papas host a live network breakfast broadcast from Auckland, currently heard across most markets (excluding Hawke's Bay & Dunedin).
 News, sport and weather sourced from the NZME newsroom is heard on the hour and half-hour headlines by Megan Papas (Network) and Brin Rudkin (Regional), and traffic reports is broadcast every 15 minutes.
-Former newsreaders include Alison Leonard (2004–2007), Melanie Homer (2007–2010), Glen Stuart (2011–2014), Ash Thomas (2014–2019) Rachel Jackson-Lees (2020–2022), and Sam Worthington (2022-2023).
+Former newsreaders include Alison Leonard (2004–2007), Melanie Homer (2007–2010), Glen Stuart (2011–2014), Ash Thomas (2014–2019) Rachel Jackson-Lees (2020–2022), and Sam Worthington (2022–2023).
 Local breakfast shows can be heard in Hawke's Bay and Dunedin.

 Weekdays

-Since the rebrand to The Hits in 2014, most markets initially ran a local 6 hour daytime show between 9 am and 3 pm, in some cases the local show is spread across two markets, for example the same announcer presents a local show for Taupō and Rotorua.
+Since the rebrand to The Hits in 2014, most markets initially ran a local 6-hour daytime show between 9 am and 3 pm, in some cases the local show is spread across two markets, for example the same announcer presents a local show for Taranaki and Rotorua.
 Local content has since been reduced across the network with some stations receiving only network content.

-Between 9 am and 3 pm a network daytime show presented by Hayley Bath can be heard in markets that have a local breakfast show as well as markets with no local shows.
-This show is presented from The Hits Wellington studios with the announcer producing a local show for Auckland also.
+As of 2026, the day show is presented between 10 am and 3 pm.
+The network daytime show is presented by Hayley Bath can be heard in markets that have a local breakfast show as well as markets with no local shows.
+This show is presented from The Hits Tauranga studios.

 Prior to 2017 the network day shows were hosted by Sarah Gandy from the Auckland studios between 9 am-12 pm and Dave Fitzgerald from the Christchurch studios between 12 pm and 3 pm.
 Each of these presenters produced voicetracks for the network show as well as a local Auckland show with Dave Fitzgerald also providing local voicebreaks for Christchurch.
 Murray Lindsay hosted the daytime show for 16 years, from 1997 to 2012.